 National Association of Fleet Tug Sailors

-Conserver 88k Conserver (ARS-39) underway in June 1985 as she clears the Pearl Harbor channel enroute to the Western Pacific.
+Conserver 88k USS Conserver (ARS-39) underway in June 1985 as she clears the Pearl Harbor channel enroute to the Western Pacific.

 US Navy photo